engmonicapinheiro/avo410-serial-connection/README.md

 According to Monica, this is sometimes fixed by setting the serial port's baud rate.

-# How to fix the buad rate in linux
+# How to fix the baud rate in linux

 First things first, we needed to avoid using sudo :